TatianaLiakh/OPCUA-MCP/README.md

 ## Overview

-Python and NPX implementations provide the same core functionality for OPC UA operations through MCP tools, but differ in their implementation approach and deployment model.
+Python and TypeScript implementations provide the same core functionality for OPC UA operations through MCP tools, but differ in their implementation approach and deployment model.

 ## Implementation Languages